 Detailed Descriptions of Mortgage Loan Fees and Costs

 During the process of buying a house, becoming educated and aware of the fees and costs associated with your loan is good idea.
-According to an annual survey by Bankrate.com in 2015, the average closing costs in the U.S. on a $200,000 home loan using 20 percent down and excellent credit were around $1,847.
-That is down 7.1 percent from 2014.
-The state of Hawaii had the highest closing costs and Ohio was the lowest.
+According to an annual survey by Bankrate.com in 2016, the state of New York had the higherst average closing costs of $2,648 and Pennsylvania was the lowest with $1,734.
+These number were based on a $200,000 mortgage with a 20 percent down payment.
 Some fees can be negotiated down during the buying process but first you need to understand what these costs are and why some of them are needed.